Time Warner Cable, with Malone circling, plots acquisitions

 Time Warner Cable would rather grow through acquisitions than be bought by billionaire John Malone, and has been eyeing Cablevision, its most coveted target, and No. 3 cable operator Cox Cable, according to three people familiar with Time Warner Cable's thinking.

-New York-based Cablevision, the No. 5 cable operator, and Georgia-based Cox are controlled by families that have so far shown no interest in selling, according to the people familiar with the matter.
+New York-based Cablevision CVC.N, the No. 5 cable operator, and Georgia-based Cox COXET.UL are controlled by families that have so far shown no interest in selling, according to the people familiar with the matter.

 Cablevision's founding Dolan family controls 72.9 percent of the company's stock, according to its proxy statement.
 Privately held Cox Enterprises is also family-controlled.

-Malone, whose Liberty Media owns a 27 percent stake in cable operator Charter Communications, is working out options to acquire Time Warner Cable, according to published reports.
+Malone, whose Liberty Media LMCA.O owns a 27 percent stake in cable operator Charter Communications (CHTR.O), is working out options to acquire Time Warner Cable, according to published reports.

 Time Warner Cable Chief Executive Glenn Britt is not interested in a Charter merger, according to people with knowledge of the matter.